sroecker/Pleias-RAG-Library/README.md

-# Pleias_Rag
+# Pleias-RAG-Library

-A library for easy usage of custom pleias RAG models that generate high-quality, factual responses with clear source citations.
+A library for API interaction with custom Pleias RAG models that generate high-quality, factual responses with clear source citations.

+Pleias-RAG-Library was developed by Mattia Nee.

 ## Table of Contents
 - [Features](#features)